 These NMF declining factors can be corrected and compensated for via changes we will discuss in depth very soon.

 In contrast, sometimes a reduction in skin’s NMF can be as a consequence of a person’s DNA.
 Mutations in the filaggrin protein are known to cause a reduction or complete lack of NMF.
 The filaggrin protein is active in helping to align keratin fibres correctly within the skin, however, once this function is performed the filaggrin proteins accompanies skin cells throughout maturation towards the top layers of skin.
-Within these layers, when conditions are right, filaggrin proteins are broken down into a mixture of components recognised as skins natural moisturising factor.
+Within these layers, when conditions are right, filaggrin proteins are broken down into a mixture of components recognised as skins natural moisturising factor7.

 What ingredients are found in skins natural moisturising factor?

 The ingredients present in skins natural moisturising factor, aid in hydration, plasticity and barrier function of the stratum corneum.
 When these ingredients are present in optimal concentrations, skin is able to perform all of its functions efficiently.
 When these ingredients are lacking or low in concentration, deficiencies in hydration, plasticity and barrier function arise as recognisable dry skin conditions e.g. eczema.
 Therefore understanding how to replenish skin’s NMF can help in the treatment and reversal of these conditions.

 Skins natural moisturising factor is comprised of 8 grouped types of ingredients11;

 - Ions – chloride, sodium, calcium (18.5%)